Hatim-lz/Sales-Data-Mart/README.md

 # Sales Data Mart

 ## Overview:
-In this project, a Sales Data Mart was developed using SQL Server Integration Services (SSIS) and SQL Server, leveraging the AdventureWorks2022 Dataset for online sales analysis.
-The project involved utilizing Visual Studio, SQL Server Integration Services (SSIS), and SQL Server Management Studio (SSMS) for project development.
+In this project, a Sales Data Mart was developed using SQL Server Integration Services (__SSIS__) and SQL Server, leveraging the __AdventureWorks2022__ Dataset for online sales analysis.
+The project involved utilizing __Visual Studio__, SQL Server Integration Services (SSIS), and SQL Server Management Studio (__SSMS__) for project development.
-Slowly Changing Dimensions (SCD) Type 1 and Type 2 techniques were implemented for dimension data management, and a star schema comprising dimension tables (Product, Customer, Territory, and Date) and a central fact table was designed to optimize data analysis.
+__Slowly Changing Dimensions__ (SCD) Type 1 and Type 2 techniques were implemented for dimension data management, and a __star schema__ comprising dimension tables (Product, Customer, Territory, and Date) and a central fact table was designed to optimize data analysis.
-Additionally, six SSIS packages were created for building the data mart, and SQL scripts were developed for generating the structure schema of the Sales Data Mart
+Additionally, __six SSIS packages__ were created for building the data mart, and __SQL scripts__ were developed for generating the structure schema of the Sales Data Mart

 ### ETL_Dim_Product :

-In the First load, all records have been inserted into the destination database without passing through any historization.
+In the First load, all records have been inserted into the destination database without passing through `any historization`.
-After the initial load, we refined our Product dimension with SCD Type 1 and Type 2 techniques.
+After the initial load, we refined our Product dimension with __SCD Type 1 and Type 2 techniques__.
 Now, it accurately reflects changes, ensuring our data mart provides valuable insights for decision-making.
 ![Example](images/Product_Dim_First_Load.PNG)
 ![Example](images/Product_Dim_After_Making_Changes.PNG)